williamdelsea/Protogen-Flex-Glove/README.md

 ## Pin Connection
 ### Xiao
+- A0 -> [battery pads](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/#check-the-battery-voltage) (any value of resistance can be used, as long as they're the same)
-- A0 -> thumb sensor
+- A1 -> thumb sensor
-- A1 -> index sensor
+- A2 -> index sensor
-- A2 -> middle senor
+- A4 -> middle senor
-- D4 -> SDA Lilon/Lipoly fuel gauge (optional)
-- D5 -> SCL Lilon/Lipoly fuel guage (optional)
 - D8 -> 10kΩ -> power (right) / ground (left)

   all flex sensors use a pullup resistor between their respective input pins and power